Diversity and Inclusion Initiatives

 Diversity Student Recruitment

-Many outreach strategies are in place to attract diverse students to Hawkeye including a Diverse Populations Admissions Representative for outreach at high schools, college fairs, community organizations, and educational agencies.
+Many outreach strategies are in place to attract diverse students to Hawkeye including a diverse populations admissions representative for outreach at high schools, college fairs, community organizations, and educational agencies.
+For more information please our Admissions Representative for Diverse Populations.

 Hawkeye added collegiate athletics in 2015 as a way to recruit student-athletes and add to the college experience.
 Hawkeye has men’s and women’s soccer teams, men’s and women’s sports shooting, track and field, and cross country with golf and volleyball coming on board in 2018.
 Our student-athletes come from almost a dozen countries and add to the diversity of our student population.